On the Doorstep of Pheasants Roost….

 The historic city of York is approximately 25 miles away.
 The train from Malton takes 20 minutes, or you can drive and use the park and ride to be in the centre within an hour.
 The Shambles, York Minster and the City Walls are favourite destinations.
 Additionally, Ghost tours, museums, and river trips are also popular and can be booked locally.

-Dalby Forest is about 15 miles away, and offers great bike tracks and walking trails.
+Dalby Forest is about 15 miles away and offers great bike tracks and walking trails.
 Hire bikes from the visitors centre, make use of the cafe or bring a picnic.
-Finally, there are also concerts, children’s activities, Go Ape, and there will soon be a Dry Stone Wall Maze
+If you like star-gazing take a look at the Observatory near their visitor centre.
+Finally, there are also concerts, children’s activities, Go Ape, and there will soon be a Dry Stone Wall Maze.